openbmc/docs/designs/cper-records.md

 - A BMC should be able to decode binary CPER records originated from a CPER compatible CPU.

-- BMC should be able to recieve and decode CPER records from a CPU per the [CPER specification][arm_sbmr].
+- BMC should be able to receive and decode CPER records from a CPU per the [CPER specification][arm_sbmr].

 - A BIOS/EDK2 build should be able to share decoding code with OpenBMC, to the